 Strands of DNA are arranged into different structures, the largest of which are chromosomes.
 Humans have 23 pairs of chromosomes.
 One set of chromosomes is inherited from the mother and the other from the father.
 Certain genetic conditions are caused by extra or missing chromosomes.
 An example of such a condition is Trisomy 21, more commonly known as Down Syndrome, where a person has three copies of chromosome 21 instead of two.

 Within chromosomes, DNA is arranged into genes, sections of DNA that span in length from a few hundred letters or bases to more than 2 million.
 Like chromosomes, each person has two copies of most of their genes, one from their mother, and one from their father.
 It is estimated that the human genome contains between 20,000 and 25,000 genes.
 Many genes represent instructions to create proteins.
 Variants in a gene can impact things like how the protein is made, how much is made, if it is made, or what protein is made.
 In certain cases, the variant might significantly impact the function of the gene such that it leads to a condition or disease.
-It is these types of variants that we aim to look for with our Probably Genetic Complete Test.
+It is these types of variants that we aim to look for with our Probably Genetic test.

 Genetic variants are most often either dominant or recessive.
 In the dominant case, only one copy of a non-functioning gene will need to be inherited by a person for them to have a genetic condition.
 In contrast, in most cases, a person will need to inherit two mutations, one from the mother and one from the father, in order to be affected.
 If each parent has only one copy of the gene, there is a 25% chance that the child will inherit the condition.
 An exception to this occurs in conditions that are linked to the sex chromosomes.
 Certain conditions are more often expressed in males compared to females because they possess only one X and one Y chromosome.